Planning pre-application advice

 Pre-planning advice fees for non-residential schemes

-For a proposal involving new floor space of 5,000sqm or more, please email us at planning@lbhf.gov.uk to discuss the proposal.
+For a proposal involving new floor space of over 850sqm **this is a minimum charge and PPA is encouraged with an agreed fee.
+Please email us at planning@lbhf.gov.uk to discuss the proposal.

 Mixed residential and non-residential schemes